curvenote/blog/content/blog/curvenote-on-the-command-line.md

 +++ {"oxa":"oxa:AVQ2dzLNloEd25Io8NbA/82oRYfpgGvE7G2qNPo4G.6"}

-Over the past few months, we've been busy building a new [open source Command Line Interface](https://github.com/curvenote/curvenote) (CLI) that sits top of our content translation schemas and can talk to the Curvenote API. *Why a CLI?* Command line interfaces can pack a lot of punch, with a lot of varied functionality made available in one small space.
+Over the past few months, we've been busy building a new [open source Command Line Interface](https://github.com/curvenote/curvenote) (CLI) that sits top of our content translation schemas and can talk to the Curvenote API. _Why a CLI?_ Command line interfaces can pack a lot of punch, with a lot of varied functionality made available in one small space.
 They can be used interactively as well as invoked from scripts for all sorts of automation tasks.

+$$
+\x
+$$

 CLIs can also be colorful and conversational (and have emojis 🚀), making them easy to interact with even if you are not used to working in a terminal.
 We've put a lot of time and care into the design of our CLI to make it easy to use and so you can get results from it quickly.